Raise.me grabs $12 million to fix how colleges provide financial aid

 “[Colleges] are already awarding over $50 billion in aid and spending billions more on marketing and outreach and we’re giving them a much more effective way to allocate their aid resources,” says Silverman.

-A clutch of venture capital firms, led by new investor Redpoint Ventures, alongside GSV Acceleration, and previous investors Owl Ventures, First Round Capital and SJF Ventures, participated in the $12 million financing.
+A clutch of venture capital firms, led by new investor Redpoint Ventures, alongside GSV Acceleration, and previous investors Owl Ventures, First Round Capital and SJF Ventures, participated in the $12 million round.

-Already, Raise.me has paid out scholarships to 650,000 high school students in every state in the country.
+Already, through Raise.me colleges have paid out scholarships to 650,000 high school students in every state in the country.
 19,000 counselors in half of the nation’s high schools are using the scholarship service to encourage admissions into over 225 schools in the country including Northeastern, NYU, ASU, Penn State, Georgia Tech and Tulane.

 Students don’t have to pick and choose which school they want to receive the aid from, as they proceed through their high school career, schools provide monetary awards for things like good grades or other academic achievements that accrue throughout high school.

-On average, Raise.me students can expect to receive $20,00 in financial aid to a college, which they earn as if they apply and are accepted.
+On average, students can expect to receive $20,000 in financial aid to a college, which they earn as if they apply and are accepted.

-Since it was founded in 2012 and began its first pilot in 2013 in 10 schools around the country, Raise.me has awarded nearly $1 billion in student aid packages.
+Since it was founded in 2012 and began its first pilot in 2013 in 10 schools around the country, Raise.me has helped colleges award nearly $1 billion in student aid packages.

 And unlike other venture-backed companies that are seeking to circumvent the traditional college education with trade schools emphasizing coding or computer science, Silverman and his company are firm believers in the value of a four-year college education.